dsolesvik/library/docs/aerodrome/doha-hamad/gmc.md

 Aircraft that have pushed back onto taxiway J shall taxi to holding points L2, L1, or L.

+Aircraft that have pushed back onto taxiway H shall taxi to J or K and proceed holding points L2, L1, or L.

 Aircraft that have pushed back onto taxiways W1, W2, W3, or W4 shall taxi to J or K and proceed to holding points L2, L1, or L.

 #### 3.3.2.2 Concourse B, C (East), E, and Remote Transfer G
 Aircraft that have pushed back onto taxiways E, E1, E2, E3, or E4 shall taxi to join C, S, and K and proceed to holding points L2, L1, or L.

+Aircraft that have pushed back onto taxiway D shall taxi to join C, S, and K and proceed to holding points L2, L1, or L.

 Aircraft that have pushed back onto taxiway C shall taxi to join S, K, and proceed to holding points L2, L1, or L.